-The fee for a marriage license is $15.00 with an additional $5.00 fee for a certified copy of the license payable at the time of application.
+The fee for a marriage license is $15.00 with an additional $5.00 fee for a certified copy of the license payable at the time of application (cash and debit/credit card will be accepted-no personal CHECKS accepted).
 The certified copy is required to execute any legal name changes and will be mailed to you after we receive your completed marriage license.
 Additional certified copies may be purchased at $5.00 per copy.

 Nebraska no longer has a requirement for a blood test.
 Additional information on this can be viewed below under rubella tests.

 Nebraska no longer has a waiting period so providing all required information is provided, you will leave with the license when you come in to apply.
 The licenses are valid anywhere in the state of Nebraska for a period of one year.